-Applicant Self-identification Form.
-Applicants are required to submit the Self-identification Form when applying for funding; however they may select "I prefer not to answer" for any or all of the questions, without consequences to the application.
-This self-identification information will be used by the funders for statistical purposes only, and will NOT be shared with Lay Reviewers or members of the Selection Committee in an identifiable form.
+Applicant's Self-Identification Form.
+Applicants are required to submit the Self-Identification Form when applying for funding; however they may select "I prefer not to answer" for any or all of the questions, without consequences to the application.
+Self-Identification information will be used by the funders for statistical purposes only, and will NOT be shared with Lay Reviewers or members of the Selection Committee in an identifiable form.
+Self-Identification statistics will always be reported in aggregate form to ensure confidentiality.

 Supervisor's Canadian Common CV (Heart & Stroke version only).
 Applicants are required to submit the supervisor's Canadian Common CV (CCV) as part of their application.
-This information will not be included in the Evaluation Criteria, but is requested so that the Selection Committee can gauge the alignment of a supervisor's research expertise with proposed research project of the applicant.
-The Canadian Common CV (CCV) allows researchers to enter their CV data once and output it in formats suitable for submission to CCV Network member organizations, including Heart & Stroke.
-Use the web-based form to enter your CV information directly online [https://ccv-cvc.ca/indexresearcher-eng.frm] for the categories including, but not limited to: education, recognitions, employment, research funding history, activities (supervisory, mentoring, community and volunteer, knowledge and technology transfer, international collaboration), contributions (presentations, interview and media relations, publications, intellectual property).
+This information will not be included in the Evaluation Criteria, but is requested so that the Selection Committee can gauge the alignment of a supervisor's research expertise with proposed research of the applicant.
+The Canadian Common CV (CCV) allows researchers to enter their CV data once and output it in formats suitable for submission to CCV Network member organizations, including Heart & Stroke and CIHR.
+Supervisors should use the web-based form to enter their CV information directly online [https://ccv-cvc.ca/indexresearcher-eng.frm] for the categories including, but not limited to: education, recognitions, employment, research funding history, activities (supervisory, mentoring, community and volunteer, knowledge and technology transfer, international collaboration), contributions (presentations, interview and media relations, publications, intellectual property).
 Once you have completed the CCV, output the form in the Heart & Stroke format.
-Please see the reference guide CIHR Academic CV for more information.
+Please see the CIHR Academic CCV guide for tips on completing the sections with the information requested.

 Statement of Acceptance from Institution.
-The applicant's institute must forward a Statement of Acceptance, detailing the start date and research program for applicants who are already enrolled in a graduate program at the time of application submission.
-For those applicants who are not enrolled in a graduate program at the time of application submission, institutes must send a Statement of Acceptance prior to initiation of the award.
-Statements of Acceptance should be emailed by the institute to research@heartandstroke.ca.
+The applicant's institution must forward a Statement of Acceptance detailing the start date and research program for applicants who are already enrolled in a graduate program at the time of application submission.
+For those applicants who are not enrolled in a graduate program at the time of application submission, institutions must send a Statement of Acceptance prior to initiation of the award.
+Statements of Acceptance should be emailed by the institution to research@heartandstroke.ca.